top of page

 • 3 min read

 Recurrent yeast infections are frustrating, uncomfortable, and disruptive to daily life.
-Many women try a single dose of fluconazole 150 mg and get temporary relief, only to have symptoms return within weeks.
-As clinicians at Complete Healthcare, Dr. Richard Lorenzo and Kortney Jones ARNP see this pattern often and work with patients to identify deeper causes and more effective treatment plans.
-Understanding why infections recur and how to prevent them is the key to long term comfort.
+Many women try a single dose of fluconazole 150 mg and experience temporary relief, only to have symptoms return within weeks.
+At Complete Healthcare, Dr. Richard Lorenzo and Kortney Jones, ARNP, frequently see this pattern.
+They work with patients to identify deeper causes and develop more effective treatment plans.
+Understanding why infections recur and how to prevent them is the key to long-term comfort.

 What Counts as Recurrent Yeast Infections